timrossinfo/timrossinfo.github.com/source/_posts/2013-03-19-to-segue-or-not-to-segue.markdown

 }
 ```

 That replaces all the previous code!
 Feels much simpler, doesn't it?
 What I like about this is that the transition code is all in one place, not spread across two methods.
-Anyone who looks at the code will instantly be able to see what's going on.
 Sure, there's no "visual" representation of the transition, but if the code is clean and clear, it should be easy to determine how one controller transitions to the next.

 So should you ditch using segues?
 Not necessarily.
-They can definitely save time of you are transitioning between static views.
+They can definitely save time if you are transitioning between static views.
 But there may be cases where it's cleaner and simpler to do a manual transition rather than use a segue.

 Segues are a step in the right direction, the less code we have to write the better!
 Hopefully they'll continue to be improved in future updates of iOS.
 But with the current implementation, you often have to write quite obscure code to work-around the limitations.